 The compensation information released is total annual compensation, which includes base salary, overtime, shift premiums, weekend premiums, on-call pay, sick pay, vacation pay, and any taxable benefits such as life insurance, accidental death & dismemberment insurance, registered retirement savings plan (RRSP), and enhanced wellness.

-The non-monetary benefits information includes employer paid portion of Canada Pension Plan, Employment Insurance, Local Authorities Pension Plan (LAPP), short-term disability, long-term disability, Alberta Blue Cross-medical & dental insurance, Workers' Compensation Board insurance, reimbursed health spending, and employee assistance program.
+The non-monetary benefits information includes employer paid portion of Canada Pension Plan, Employment Insurance, Local Authorities Pension Plan (LAPP), short-term disability, long-term disability, Alberta Blue Cross-medical & dental insurance, Workers' Compensation Board insurance and employee assistance program.

 CapitalCare is one of the largest public continuing care organizations in Canada with over 2,700 employees.
-Our disclosure list is half a per cent (0.5) of total CapitalCare staff, or about 15 employees.
-Of the 15 employees, six in this group are unionized staff, including registered nurses and pharmacists.
-The remaining nine employees are non-union senior leaders.
+Our disclosure list is less than half a per cent (0.3) of total CapitalCare staff, or about 9 employees.
+Of the 9 employees, 3 in this group are unionized registered nurses.
+The remaining 6 employees are non-union senior leaders.

 Compensation: Income plus taxable benefits paid to a member or employee.
 Excludes severance.